 The DSG Client Controller needs to be made aware of DCC operations so it can track DCC progress, provide the proper reactions to upstream and downstream channel changes, and maintain a valid DSG channel.
-Such DCC operations are bracketed in time between two CM generated messages: DCC-RSP (Depart) and DCC-RSP (Arrive) [DOCSIS-RFI].53
+Such DCC operations are bracketed in time between two CM generated messages: DCC-RSP (Depart) and DCC-RSP (Arrive) [DOCSIS-RFI].

-- When the CM sends a "DCC-RSP (Depart)" message, the eCM MUST also send a "DCC Depart, Initialization Type <IT> " (where IT = "DCC initialization type") message to the DSG Client Controller. - When the CM sends a "DCC-RSP (Arrive)" message, the eCM MUST also send a "2-way OK, UCID <P1>" (where P1 = Upstream Channel ID) message to the DSG Client Controller.
+- When the CM sends a "DCC-RSP (Depart)" message, the eCM MUST also send a "DCC Depart, Initialization Type <IT> " (where IT = "DCC initialization type") message to the DSG Client Controller. - When the CM sends a "DCC-RSP (Arrive)" message, the eCM MUST also send a "2-way OK, UCID <P1>" (where P1 = 255) message to the DSG Client Controller.
+The reserved value 255 is used for the UCID to maintain compatibility with legacy DSG Client Controller implementations that expect a UCID value.